qaware/protocurl/TESTS.md

 empty expected output file and copy the actual output side by side.
 You can inspect the actual output and copy it into the expected-output file when you are happy.

+If you are happy with the changes and all diffs are expected, you can also copy all output into their `*-expected.txt` via `test/suite/copy-test-results-output-to-expected.sh`.

 ### Example tests run

 Example runs can be found here: [test.yml](https://github.com/qaware/protocurl/actions/workflows/test.yml).